Developing countries blast rich-world farm subsidies at Rome talks

 For other crops, the European Union spends around $58 billion annually on farm subsidies.
 Farmers from poorer countries say they cannot compete, given these levels of government support for their rivals.

-Members of the Organisation for Economic Cooperation and Development spent a total of $258 billion subsidizing agriculture in 2013, OECD data show.
+Members of the Organisation for Economic Cooperation and Development spent a total of $258 billion subsidising agriculture in 2013, OECD data show.

 Asked whether rich-world subsidies unbalance agricultural markets, David Hallam, director of the FAO trade and markets division, told the Thomson Reuters Foundation “there is still scope to improve” global rules governing subsidies.
 The World Trade Organisation (WTO) has the task of arbitrating disputes on such issues, he said.